Sansevieria Ballyi Care: Growing Dwarf Snake Plants

 Light & Temperature

-It thrives in just about any light whether it’s bright light and full sun or low light to shady areas.
+Ballyi dwarf Sansevieria thrives in just about any light whether it’s bright light and full sun or low light to shady areas.
 It has good tolerance to low light levels, but for optimal growth, give it bright filtered light.
-Under low light conditions, leaves become darker green in color, etiolated, and longer and thinner than usual.
+Under low light conditions, the cylindrical leaves become darker green in color, etiolated, and longer and thinner than usual.

 A good indoor spot for the dwarf snake plant would be in front of a north-facing window or in front of a a bright sunny window with a bit of protection against the brightest parts of the day.
 Extreme bright light will cause the leaves to turn yellow at the edges.

-Sansevieria ballyi is theoretically hardy to 25°F (-4°C), but for normal growth, you need to protect it from freezing temperatures and also make sure they don’t receive winter rainfall.
+Sansevieria ballyi is theoretically hardy to 25°F (-4°C), but for normal growth, you need to avoid severe freezing temperatures and also make sure they don’t receive winter rainfall.
 Warmer temperatures within the range of 60-75 °F(16-24 °C) are best.
+Severe freezing temperatures will surely kill your snake plant.

 Water & Humidity